 The sparse prior research on the effects of marijuana have not been conclusive as to its effects on drivers.
 One study found that drivers with THC in their systems were twice as likely to be involved in a car accident as those who hadn’t used drugs or alcohol.
 However, a federal study that looked at the safety of marijuana-using drivers found no link between marijuana use and an increased risk of being in an accident.

 Recent research from the Highway Loss Data Institute (HLDI) has found that states that have legalized marijuana use for recreational purposes do see an elevated risk of crashes.
 HLDI examined the rate of collision claims filed in three states that had legalized marijuana and compared those rates to those in neighboring states.
 Collision claims are typically filed by the at-fault driver themselves based on physical damage to their vehicle.
 The study found that these states had a 3% higher collision claim rate than states that hadn’t legalized the drug, though Colorado had a surprising 15% higher rate.
 It is important to remember that, even where recreational marijuana use is legal, drivers remain liable for accidents they cause while intoxicated.
 This study does indicate that California law enforcement should develop new methods and practices for enforcing laws related to driving while intoxicated before the drug becomes widely available here.

-If you’ve been the victim of an accident with an intoxicated driver in Southern California, find out if you’re entitled to money damages for your injuries by contacting the knowledgeable and effective Palmdale personal injury lawyer Paul Kistler for a consultation, at 661-206-6990.
+If you’ve been the victim of an accident with an intoxicated driver in Southern California, find out if you’re entitled to money damages for your injuries by contacting the knowledgeable and effective Palmdale auto accident attorney Paul Kistler for a consultation, at 661-206-6990.